Unplanned Downtime & Benefits of Application Performance Monitoring (APM)

 ● Maintain logs that you can access.

 But modern APMs do far more than tell you when something goes wrong.
-You might also search for the program that offers the following:
+You might also search for a program that offers the following:

 ● Performance analytics at the code level.